Netcentric/accesscontroltool/docs/AdvancedFeatures.md

             path: /home/groups/global
 ```

+## Interpolate values

+Sometimes configuration values should be obtained from somewhere else and should not appear as literals in the YAML (e.g. to hide sensitive information like passwords or to reuse the same yaml on multiple environments with slight environment adaptations).
+For that the [Felix Configadmin Interpolation Plugin][felix-interpolation-plugin] is hooked up with the AC Tool to allow to reference Environment Variables, Secrets and Properties (both Framework and Java System).
+The syntax is described in its [README][felix-interpolation-plugin].

+Although AC Tool comes with native support for environment variables already (via the global variable `env.`) the syntax supported by the Felix Configadmin Interpolation Plugin is more powerful.

+*This feature is only available in AEMaaCS and since ACTool 2.7.0*

 ## Auto-create test users for groups

 It is possible to automatically create test users (since v2.1.0) for groups given in the configuration by providing a yaml hash `autoCreateTestUsers` in `global_config`.
 The following properties can be configured: